oracle/truffleruby/doc/user/compatibility.md

 We do not have any plans at the moment to provide support for Rubinius' extensions to Ruby.

-In some cases we provide some of the classes available under the `Rubinius` module for historical reasons and for compatibility with the RubySL gems, but these may behave differently or be removed in future versions.

 ## Features not yet supported on the SVM

 * Java interop